Upload-Academy/azerothcore-daisy/README.md

 1. Fork (not clone) this repository
 1. Clone your fork
-1. _Source_(not execute) the activate script: `. activate.sh`
+1. _Source_  (not execute) the activate script: `. activate.sh`

 To use Daisy, you have to run two tools in order:

 1. Make sure that `extractor.yaml` has the correct database information in it
 1. Run the extractor: `extractor`

 This will create files in (assuming a default configuration) `mappings/*`.
-We've not included the `mappings/` directory in this repository as it's best you pull the datafrom your AzerothCore database to ensure maximum compatibility.
+We've not included the `mappings/` directory in this repository as it's best you pull the data from your own local AzerothCore database to ensure maximum compatibility.

 Next, run Daisy...

 ### Creating a Pack

-To executer/use Daisy you must create a "pack".
+To execute/use Daisy you must create a "pack".
 A quick way of getting a template in place is to use the `-n` flag:

 ```shell
 daisy -n organisation/pack_name